learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.md

 ES6 is an important update to Javascript, and it has some great features that you can start using with your D3.js visualizations.

 ## Getting set up
 If your project doesn't use ES6 already, you'll have to set up your project to use it.
-You can use [Babel](https://babeljs.io) to compile your ES6 ready JavaScript to JavaScript that works in all the browsers.
+You can use [Babel](https://babeljs.io) to compile ES6 to Javascript that works in all the browsers.

-You can check out instructions on how to get it set up here.
 I recommend using the [cli tool](https://babeljs.io/docs/usage/cli/) if you are comfortable with the terminal.